Are you starting to think about creative, romantic ideas for Valentine’s Day?

 Recognizing things that are important to your significant other will go a long way.

-For those who are separated from their mate due to business travel or military deployments, there’s good news as to how you can still keep those special dates meaningful.
+For those who are separated from their mate due to business travel or military deployments, there’s good news as to how you can still keep those special dates meaningful at a low cost.

 Create a personalized cover with photographs of the two of you and place it in a plastic CD case for presentation.
 You can also load a special mix onto your significant other’s iPod or MP3 player so you can share it when you are back together at home.